Why Forty days of prayer?

 The Holy Spirit hovers over us as well, waiting for God’s word to be released so He can fulfill God’s plan.
 He leads us in our daily walk and in our prayer life.
 When we pray in accordance with God’s will, the Holy Spirit brings about the answer by creating, breathing life, and bringing God’s will to pass.

-HE IS OUR ETERNAL AND PRESENT GOD WHO WORKS WITH PURPOSE AND ESTABLISHES BOUNDARIES.
+GOD IS OUR ETERNAL AND PRESENT GOD WHO WORKS WITH PURPOSE AND ESTABLISHES BOUNDARIES.

 And God said, “Let there be light,” and there was light.
 God saw that the light was good,